 - planning practice guidance - GOV.UK, which has been updated to reflect these changes

 - non-statutory technical standards- GOV.UK for the design, maintenance and operation of SuDS which have been published by Defra

 East Sussex County Council as the LLFA is working in partnership with the Pevensey and Cuckmere Water Level Management Board (PCWLMB), to advise planning authorities on the impact of development on local flood risk within the Board’s catchment.
 Developers need to liaise with both organisations for sites within the Board’s catchment.
-The Board’s Flood and Water Officer is contactable through the Council Flood Risk Management Team.
+The Board’s Flood and Water Officer is contactable through the Council by emailing our Flood Risk Management Team.